serverfireteam/panel/README.md

     php artisan migrate --path="vendor/serverfireteam/panel/src/database/migrations"
     ```

-6. Go to your domain.com/public/panel and you can login with , user : admin , password : 12345
+6. Go to your domain.com/public/panel and you can login with , user : admin@change.me , password : 12345

 ## Learn to add crud